dmetzler/nuxeo-dsl/README.md

   * Simpler and clearer syntax to define the model
   * With a parser, the syntax can be checked
   * As it's JS it can be used server side or developer side.
-  * Can add new features like alias that could be useful for a GraphQL server
+  * New features like alias that could be used by the GraphQL server
   * ...